-The Trans-Siberian Express “Winter Wonderland” aboard the is a voyage through a shimmering sea of winter white.
-This epic journey spans two continents and seven time zones.
+The Trans-Siberian Express “Winter Wonderland” is a voyage through a shimmering sea of winter white.
+This epic trip spans two continents and seven time zones.
 Spend two weeks traveling on the world’s most famous railway on board the private, cozy Golden Eagle.
 This unique winter journey includes a trip to frozen Lake Baikal, the deepest fresh-water lake in the world, and the opportunity to experience a snowmobile or dog-sled ride across the rock-solid lake.
 For those who were dazzled by the sunlit snow in “Doctor Zhivago,” this will be the answer to your “Winter Dreams.”

 “It was a fine way to see Siberia, a vast land mass of unending field and forest, punctuated by surprisingly vibrant, colorful cities and warm, smiling people.
 We were like a cruise ship making stops at varied, otherwise inaccessible ports of call.”

 — Owen Hardy, Owner & CEO, Soc. of International Railway Travelers